What makes a lawyer’s resume worth a look?

 Now, this was the height of the Great Recession; there were no lawyer jobs, and I was applying for a creative writing job with a large legal marketing company.
 I had applied to hundreds of positions, and had received little to no interest (not even from a paralegal farm paying $12 an hour).
 I had reached the breaking point where I must’ve said— “to heck with it”—or something more descriptive before tearing off a cover letter at midnight and hitting submit.

-But that does bring me to my first tip when preparing your legal resume and cover letter:
+But that does bring me to my first tip when preparing your legal resume and cover letter: Here are my top resume tips for lawyers.

 1. Be a tame version of yourself